 Phone +64 3 548 3106

 The Rotorua Centre, based at Waiariki Institute of Technology, offers the Bachelor of Teaching and Learning (Primary).
-Primary students attend Professional Inquiry classes one day per week, with the remainder of coursework completed by FLO.
+Primary students attend Professional Inquiry classes one day per week, with the remainder of coursework completed by distance study.
 This course is designed to meet local needs, particularly in the areas of tikanga and te reo Māori.
 At the beginning of each semester, you will be required to attend an on-site intensive course, where you will be introduced to your subjects and inducted into UC systems.

 Students at our regional campuses have access to well-being and learning support services, the library facilities, and computer networks.